9 College Costs You Forgot to Budget For

 If your student does not go to college near home, visiting for the weekend or the holidays may add up, especially if they have to fly home.
 You may also want to visit your student at school for a Family Weekend or a home football game.
 In this case, you will need to budget for transportation to get there as well as any hotel or dining costs.

 If your student chooses to bring a car to school, they will likely have to pay a parking fee.
-The cost of parking will vary across colleges but it can be anything from a $25 city or street pass or as much as an $800 fee to park in a lot or garage on some campuses.
+The cost of parking will vary across colleges but it can be anywhere from $40 up to $2,500 per semester, depending on where the school is located.
+It's no surprise that often, parking costs are much higher in bigger cities, according to Affordable Schools, a higher education resource.

 3. School supplies